All seeds are sustainably grown & chemical free. 25 seeds in each packet.

 Lipstick –55 days.
 Early & productive, a great choice for short season areas.
 Red 4” long juicy sweet peppers.
 Chunky triangular peppers 2×3 ½ “ on 4’ plant.
 Good flavour especially in cooler areas.

-Petite Marseillais – 70 days.
+Petit Marseillais – 70 days.
 24” tall.
 Sweet 4-5” golden yellow wrinkled pepper from the south of France.
 All summer producer from mid-season to frost.
 Good income for farmers markets.
 Ideal for stuffing.

 Sweet Sunset Italian Pepper – 58 days green, 78 coloured.
 Long tapering peppers with thick meaty sweet flesh, ripen to red, orange & yellow.
 Vigorous 2′ plants keep producing for a long season & well adapted to cool season gardens.
 Great for snacking, salads, sautées or roasting.